jhanson-okta/adfsmfaplugin/readme.md

 Okta MFA Adapter for ADFS 2012 R2
 ---------------------------------
 Install on Each Server in the ADFS Farm using the Powershell script attached.
+Reference this article from Microsoft: https://msdn.microsoft.com/en-us/library/dn783423.aspx

 Enables Okta Multi-Factor Authentication to be completed from a Microsoft ADFS Server.
 Current functionality includes text message verification and Okta Verify (both Push and Code)